Liyulingyue/PaddleCppApiDocs/docs/source/en/include/paddle/phi/api/include/api/equal_all.rst

 equal_all
 -------------------------------

-..cpp: function::Tensor equal_all ( const Tensor & x , const Tensor & y ) ;
+.. cpp:function:: Tensor equal_all ( const Tensor & x , const Tensor & y ) ;

 This API is aligned with Python API, more details are shown in [paddle.equal_all](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/equal_all_en.html)